© Norifumi Inagaki

 Teshigawara's keenly honed sculptural sensibilities and powerful sense of composition, command of space and his decisive dance movements all fuse to create a unique world that is his alone.
 Keen interests in music and space have led him to create site-specific works, and collaboration with various types of musicians.

 Besides the continuous workshops at the KARAS studio in Tokyo, Saburo Teshigawara has been involved in many education projects.
 S.T.E.P.
 (Saburo Teshigawara Education Project) has been initiated since 1995 with partners in the UK, bringing out performances as a culmination of year-long projects.
 In 2004, he was selected as the mentor of dance for The Rolex Mentor and Protege Arts Initiative, to work for one year with a chosen protégé.
-Since 2006, he has begun a professorship at the Department of Expression Studies, the College of Contemporary Psychology, St. Paul's (Rikkyo) University in Japan, where he teaches movement theory and conduct workshops.
+From 2006 to 2013, he taught at the College of Contemporary Psychology, St. Paul's (Rikkyo) University in Japan.
+Since 2014, he is professor at the Tama Art University, department of Scenography Design, Drama, and Dance.

 Through these various projects, Saburo Teshigawara continues to encourage and inspire young dancers, together with his creative work.